StreamUPTips/ReadMe-Files/Product Instructions/FX-Twitch Disconnect.md

     <img src="../Assets/Twitch Disconnect FX - Settings 1.png" alt="Twitch Disconnect FX settings page 1">

 3. You need to set how you want this effect to trigger by selecting the <kbd><b>Actions</b></kbd> tab.
 Under the <kbd><b>Actions</b></kbd> window on the left select <kbd><b>Twitch Disconnect • Main Action</b></kbd><br>
-Under the <kbd><b>Triggers</b></kbd> window on the left, right click and create a trigger.
+Under the <kbd><b>Triggers</b></kbd> window on the right, right click and create a trigger.
 This is completely up to you how you cant to trigger this effect

     <img src="../Assets/Twitch Disconnect FX - Create Trigger.png" alt="Twitch Disconnect FX create trigger">